 This electronic visa can be obtained through an online form that can be completed from the comfort of the traveler’s home.

-It is valid for 90 days after the issue, meaning that the traveler can visit Azerbaijan at any time during that period.
-It also offers a single entry and it allows a maximum stay of 30 days.
+It is valid for 90 days after issued, meaning that the traveler can visit Azerbaijan at any time during that period.
+It also offers a single entry and it allows a maximum stay of 30 days in Total.

 An approved Azerbaijan eVisa can be useful for different purposes, including sporting events, tourism, medical services, business, and humanitarian projects.
 To obtain this document, the traveler must submit basic information like passport details and travel plans.